-SAN DIEGO — A California federal judge on Nov.
-7 granted a reinsurer’s request for a temporary restraining order regarding the sale of property so a reinsurer recover assets it says were fraudulently transferred to avoid payment of a $3.2 million judgment (Odyssey Reinsurance Co. v.
+SAN DIEGO — A California federal judge on Jan.
+16 refused to reconsider a ruling allowing a continuance of pretrial conference and related dates in a reinsurer’s dispute over a $3.2 million judgment (Odyssey Reinsurance Co. v.
 Richard Keith Nagby, et al., No. 16-3038, S.D.
 Calif.).